ldilov/DeepSpeed-Fixed-Installer/README.md

  <img src="docs/assets/images/DeepSpeed_dark_transparent.svg#gh-dark-mode-only" width="400px">
 </div>

+## About this fork
+This is the original deepspeed repo by Microsoft, but with modified installation procedure which fixes some small bugs that break the installation scripts.

 ## Latest News
 <b> <span style="color:orange" > DeepSpeed empowers ChatGPT-like model training with a single click, offering 15x speedup over SOTA RLHF systems with unprecedented cost reduction at all scales; [learn how](https://github.com/microsoft/DeepSpeed/tree/master/blogs/deepspeed-chat)</span>.</b>